The Power of Visualization is Fascinating. But it Can Be Elusive too.

-For many contradictory ideas, get in the way between the inner visualization and the outer reality.
+Many contradictory ideas get in the way between inner visualization and outer reality.
 If you visualize and desire your life partner but still have an adopted childhood belief that you are not worthy of love, that conviction will prevent your visualization from taking positive realization.

 3. Pessimistic Emotions

 Emotions have enormous power to make your visualization turn into reality – or not.